• Skip to main content

 If you're using salted butter, you won't need to add a pinch of salt to the flour.

-Chocolate gravy variations
+chocolate gravy variations

 📖 Recipe Variations